cboard-org/cboard/CONTRIBUTING.md

 2. Run `npm install` in the root `cboard` folder.

 Once it is done, you can modify any file locally and run `npm start`, `npm test` or `npm run build`.

+## Translations

+To help with translations and proofreading please use our translation management platform: https://crowdin.com/project/cboard We currently have 33 languages in the project, most of which were machine translated and require proofreading.